-Bill is project counsel to the 11 load serving entities that are participants of the CapX 2020 Transmission Expansion Projects.
-In that capacity, Bill has led the negotiation among the participants of key project agreements including the Construction Management Agreement, and the Operation and Maintenance Agreement, among others.
-The CapX projects are designed to substantially enhance the transmission grid in Minnesota and surrounding states.
-In December 2012, the seventh and last CapX 2020 Project closed.
-The aggregate construction cost of the projects exceeds $2.0 billion.
-Bill and his partner, Lori Green, were selected by The American Lawyer as one of its “Dealmakers of the Year 2011” for their work on the CapX 2020 Transmission Expansion Projects and are featured on the magazine’s April cover.
+For the past several years, I have served as project counsel to the 11 load-serving entities that are participants in the more than $2.0 Billion CapX 2020 Transmission Expansion Projects.
+I lead the negotiation among the participants of key project agreements, including the Construction Management Agreement and the Operation and Maintenance Agreement, among others.
+My partner Lori Green and I were selected by The American Lawyer as one of its “Dealmakers of the Year 2011” for our work on the CapX 2020 Projects.

-Bill also represents Southern Cross Transmission LLP in connection with its HVDC 3000 MW transmission project that will stretch from the eastern boundary of ERCOT through the states of Louisiana and Mississippi.
-He also represented the developer of one of the CREZ projects in Texas in connection with the engineering, procurement, and construction of the project.
-In May 2007, Bill concluded the successful negotiation of the engineering, procurement, and construction contract between Trans Bay Cable, LLC, Siemens Power Transmission and Distribution, Inc., and Prysmian Construction Services, Inc. for a 55-mile HVDC sub-marine transmission cable under the San Francisco Bay capable of transmitting 400 MW between Pittsburg, CA, and the City of San Francisco.
+I also represent Southern Cross Transmission LLP in connection with its HVDC 3000 MW transmission project that will stretch from the eastern boundary of ERCOT through the states of Louisiana and Mississippi.
+I represented the developer of one of the CREZ projects in Texas in connection with the engineering, procurement and construction of the project.
+In May 2007, on behalf of Trans Bay Cable, LLC, I concluded the successful negotiation of the engineering, procurement and construction contract for a 55-mile HVDC sub-marine transmission cable under the San Francisco Bay capable of transmitting 400 MW between Pittsburg, CA, and the City of San Francisco.

-Bill currently represents the Prairie State Generating Company LLC in connection with the development of a new approximately 1600 MW, mine-mouth, pulverized coal-fired power plant now under construction in southern Illinois.
-During 2010, Bill led a team in the $4 billion restructuring of the Prairie State Energy Campus transaction from a Target Price agreement to a fixed price turnkey contract.
-During 2006, Bill was counsel to the Indiana Municipal Power Agency, which led the team negotiating a participation agreement among six participants and Peabody Energy.
+I represent the Prairie State Generating Company LLC in connection with the development of a new approximately 1600 MW, mine-mouth, pulverized coal-fired power plant now in service in southern Illinois.
+During 2010, I led a team in the $4 billion restructuring of the Prairie State Energy Campus transaction from a Target Price agreement to a fixed price turnkey contract.
+During 2006, I was counsel to the Indiana Municipal Power Agency, which led the team negotiating a participation agreement among the projects’ six public power participants and Peabody Energy.